Hoecker-Lab/pocketoptimizer/README.rst

        └── params
            └── ligand.mol2/ligand.frcmod or ligand.prm/ligand.rtf

-Furthermore, you will find a copy of the prepared ligand structure inside the ``FORCE_FIELD`` sub-directory with sybyl atom types.

-**Warning**: If you don't follow this naming convention, PocketOptimizer will fail.

 **Hint**: Use relative paths for the scaffold and ligand structures, as you are inside the project directory during the entire design process.